renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `extractAllPackageFiles(packageFiles)` (async, optional)

 Normally a package manager parses or extracts all package files in _parallel_, and can thus use the `extractPackageFile` function.
-If the package manager you're adding works in _serial_, use this function instead.
+If the package manager you are adding works in _serial_, use this function instead.

 For example the npm and Yarn package manager must process the `package.json` and `package-lock` or `yarn.lock` files together.
 This allows features like Workspaces to work.